 System requirements and compatible Mac models

-Pro Display XDR requires a Mac with a Thunderbolt 3 port and macOS Catalina 10.15.2.
+Pro Display XDR requires a Mac with a Thunderbolt 3 port and macOS Catalina 10.15.2 or later.

 Compatible Mac models